-FACILITIES: Instructional and research facilities for the plant sciences at FSU are exceptional.
+Instructional and research facilities for the plant sciences at FSU are exceptional.
 Advanced undergraduates who have demonstrated special aptitude have access to state-of-the-art instrumentation and expertise in most areas of the plant sciences.
 In-house electronic, machine, and wood shops support instructional and research activities, as do the Electron Microscope Labs, the Monoclonal Antibody Lab, the Structural Biology Lab, and the Analytical Lab.
 The Mission Road Plant Growth Facility and the FSU Marine Laboratory on the Gulf of Mexico are available for terrestrial and aquatic plant research projects.
-The FSU Herbarium facilities contain approximately 200,000 plant specimens.
-Other local resources such as the privately owned Tall Timbers Research Station provide additional plant research opportunities in fire ecology, land covers, and conservation.
+FSU's Robert K. Godfrey Herbarium contains 220,000 plant specimens that document over 150 years of plant diversity and distribution.
+Other local resources such as the privately owned Tall Timbers Research Station provide additional plant research opportunities in fire ecology and conservation.